NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 <code>samtools view -H reads.bam | more</code>

 The <code>view</code> mode of samtools is a tool to print sections of a BAM/SAM/CRAM file, and the <code>-H</code> option instructs samtools to print only the header.
-In this example we then feed the samtools output directly to the <code>more</code> command via the linux 'pipe' (the <code>|<\code> symbol) so it's easier to read and browse.
+In this example we then feed the samtools output directly to the <code>more</code> command via the linux 'pipe' (the <code>|</code> symbol) so it's easier to read and browse.

 Note that we've been using a BAM file which is in binary format, but the output is in readable text.
 Samtools has converted the output from BAM to SAM automatically.